pivotal-cf/docs-redis/README.md

 Staging link: https://docs-staging.vmware.com/en/draft/Redis-for-VMware-Tanzu-Application-Service/3.3/redis-tanzu-application-service/GUID-index.html

-### Live Branches In Production (Public)
+### Released branches

-* **3.3**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.3/redis-tanzu-application-service/GUID-index.html) and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.3/redis-tanzu-application-service/GUID-index.html)
+* **3.3**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.3/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.3/redis-tanzu-application-service/GUID-index.html
-* **3.2**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.2/redis-tanzu-application-service/GUID-index.html) and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.2/redis-tanzu-application-service/GUID-index.html)
+* **3.2**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.2/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.2/redis-tanzu-application-service/GUID-index.html
-* **3.1**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.1/redis-tanzu-application-service/GUID-index.html) and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.1/redis-tanzu-application-service/GUID-index.html)
+* **3.1**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.1/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.1/redis-tanzu-application-service/GUID-index.html
-* **3.0**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.0/redis-tanzu-application-service/GUID-index.html) and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.0/redis-tanzu-application-service/GUID-index.html)
+* **3.0**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.0/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/3.0/redis-tanzu-application-service/GUID-index.html
-* **2.4**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.4/redis-tanzu-application-service/GUID-index.html)and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.4/redis-tanzu-application-service/GUID-index.html)
+* **2.4**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.4/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.4/redis-tanzu-application-service/GUID-index.html
-* **2.3**: Live docs at staging (https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.3/redis-tanzu-application-service/GUID-index.html) and production (https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.3/redis-tanzu-application-service/GUID-index.html)
+* **2.3**: On staging at https://docs-staging.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.3/redis-tanzu-application-service/GUID-index.html and production at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.3/redis-tanzu-application-service/GUID-index.html
 * **2.2**: This branch is no longer in use because this version is EOGS.
 PDF available at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.2/redis-for-tas-2-2.pdf
 * **2.1**: This branch is no longer in use because this version is EOGS.
 PDF available at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.1/redis-for-tas-2-1.pdf
 * **2.0**: This branch is no longer in use because this version is EOGS.
 PDF available at https://docs.vmware.com/en/Redis-for-VMware-Tanzu-Application-Service/2.0/redis-for-tas-2-0.pdf